In character design, there is the crucial question:

 ?
 Short implies that the character is practical, independent, and strong.
 For women, long hair means that she's feminine, beautiful, even regal

-, but on men it's just plain awesome.
+, but it may also be regarded as decorative or impractical.
 So, with these two opposing hair philosophies, will the creator choose the practicality and ease of a short cut, or the awesomeness of hair that goes fwish

 for dramatic effect?